ai4co/rl4co/README.md

 RL4CO is an extensive Reinforcement Learning (RL) for Combinatorial Optimization (CO) benchmark.
 Our goal is to provide a unified framework for RL-based CO algorithms, and to facilitate reproducible research in this field, decoupling the science from the engineering.

 Our library is built upon:
-- [TorchRL](https://github.com/pytorch/rl): official PyTorch project providing a unified framework for RL algorithms and vectorized environments on GPU
+- [TorchRL](https://github.com/pytorch/rl): official PyTorch framework for RL algorithms and vectorized environments on GPUs
 - [TensorDict](https://github.com/pytorch-labs/tensordict): a library to easily handle heterogeneous data such as states, actions and rewards
 - [PyTorch Lightning](https://github.com/Lightning-AI/lightning): a lightweight PyTorch wrapper for high-performance AI research
 - [Hydra](https://github.com/facebookresearch/hydra): a framework for elegantly configuring complex applications